-First of all, make sure your turkey hasn't already been brined or injected with a saline solution (water is ok).
+- First of all, make sure your turkey hasn't already been brined or injected with a saline solution (water is ok).
 If it has, it should say so right on the packaging.
-Organic turkeys are usually a safe bet; turkeys labeled "kosher," "enhanced," or "self-basting,” have usually already brined.
+Organic turkeys are usually a safe bet; turkeys labeled "kosher," "enhanced," or "self-basting," are usually already brined.

 I love the combination of sage and citrus in this brine, though you could swap in any aromatic herbs or spices you like.
 The flavor they give the meat is fairly subtle, but I feel like the real impact is in the skin.
 A good, well-seasoned brine gives you some of the best turkey skin you've ever had.

-The basic brine is a mixture of 4 quarts of water and 1 cup of kosher salt.
-I make mine by bringing 1 quart of water to a boil, dissolving the salt and then adding in the sage, citrus, and other seasonings.
+Make your brine by bringing 1 quart of water to a boil, dissolving the salt, and then adding in the sage, citrus, and other seasonings.

 Let this cool slightly, then stir in the rest of the water to bring the brine down to room temperature.
 Lukewarm is also fine.
 You just don't want the brine to be piping hot when you pour it over the turkey.

 If you don't have quite enough brine solution to cover your turkey, just make more at a ratio of 1 quart water to 1/4 cup kosher salt.
 Let it cool before pouring it over the turkey.

 How Long to Brine Turkey?

 Brine your turkey for 12 to 24 hours.
 The longer the better, but honestly, even a quick brine does wonders for the turkey.
 If you only have a few hours before it needs to go in the oven, then it's still worth doing.